viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 ---

 Hi, everyone!
-if you have already had any experience with production software, you know the importance of logging for an app.
+if you have already had any experience with production software, you know the importance of logging in for an app.
-For web applications, we usually have multi threaded instances, receiving several requests.
+For web applications, we usually have multi-threaded instances, receiving several requests.
 It could be tricky to analyze several log lines for a specific execution.
 E.g. POST request for a specific resource performed by a specific user at a certain timestamp.
 A good solution is to have a Correlation ID for an execution flow.
-Let me show how to do that in a Spring Boot App.
+Let me show you how to do that in a Spring Boot App.

 ---